MicrosoftDocs/visualstudio-docs/docs/install/visual-studio-and-azure-services-ports-and-protocols.md

 | SharePoint and <br>Office Add-ins | sharepoint.com |  |  | Used to publish and test SharePoint and Office Add-ins to SharePoint Online |
 | Workflow Manager <br />Test Service<br> Host | |  | 12292 | A firewall rule that is created automatically for testing SharePoint Add-ins with workflows |

+## Azure Services: URLs to whitelist and ports &amp; protocols to open
 > [!NOTE]
-> For each list, the port for the HTTPS protocol is 443, and the port for the HTTP protocol is 80.
+> The port for the HTTPS protocol is 443, and the port for the HTTP protocol is 80.

-## Azure Services: URLs to whitelist and ports and protocols to open

 | Service or scenario | DNS endpoint | Protocol | Port | Description |
 | --- | --- | --- | --- | --- |